isc-projects/kea/doc/sphinx/arm/hooks-ddns-tuning.rst

         ]
     }

-This hook allows generating hostname procedurally, based on an expression.
+This hook allows generating the hostname procedurally, based on an expression.

 The expression can be defined globally in the hook parameters, using `hostname-expr`.
 If defined globally, it will apply to all hosts in all subnets.
 The expressions can use all tokens defined in :ref:`classify`.

 It is also possible to define this parameter in a subnet, using user context mechanism.
-If defined in on subnet level, the expression applies to specific subnet only.
+If defined at the subnet level, the expression applies to specific subnet only.

 .. code-block:: javascript